 Single Speed -START TIME TBC (40 mins + 2 laps)

 You can run a single speed specific build or we can fix any regular cyclocross bike into a selected gear using our high tech zip tying technique to keep your gear choice to one.
 All single speed bikes must have functioning brakes front and rear.

 This race is just for fun, the wilder your ride the better.
 We’ve had a selection of weird and wonderful bikes enter ThunderCross before – Folding bikes, fat bikes, clunkers, tall bikes and even a bike led by a husky.
-This race is for those that really want to get into the spirit of the race (it is a week before Christmas 😉).
+This race is for those that really want to get into the spirit of the race.

 We aim to create an inclusive racing environment for all, and welcome all gender expressions to our races.

 It shouldn’t be up to racers who do not fall into traditional gendered categories to face pressure to fit into them and feel uncomfortable or misgendered as a result, so this year, we’ve changed the categories themselves to remove the emphasis on binary gender and allow everyone to race as their authentic selves in a similarly-matched field.

 We now have two race categories – Thunder and Lightning – that invites those of similar physical ability to race in a category with a gender neutral name.
 It is a radical rethink of what a race could look like, celebrating the differences between riders but offering a level playing field in terms of competition.

 This category is for: